Advances in Social Sciences and Management

 https://hspublishing.org/ASSM

-<p><strong>Advances in Social Sciences and Management (ASSM)</strong> is an open access and peer-reviewed international journal published on monthly bases.
+<p><strong>Advances in Social Sciences and Management (ASSM)</strong> is an open access and double blind peer-reviewed international journal published on a bimonthly basis.
 Our journal aims to provide a platform for scholars and practitioners to share their innovative ideas, methods, and findings in the field of social sciences.
 In this edition, we have assembled a diverse collection of research articles that cover a broad range of topics within the social sciences.
 Our contributors come from different parts of the world, and their research draws on a range of theoretical perspectives and methodological approaches.
-We hope that our readers will find these articles informative and thought-provoking.</p>Headstart Publishing - United Kingdomen-USAdvances in Social Sciences and Management3049-7108The French Colonial Assimilation Policy and the New Age Concept of Dual Citizenship: Correlation and Context
+We hope that our readers will find these articles informative and thought-provoking.</p>Headstart Publishing - United Kingdomen-USAdvances in Social Sciences and Management3049-7108Understanding Household Mobility: A Study of Exit Patterns in the 2021 American Household Survey

 http://creativecommons.org/licenses/by/4.0